 3. Joy of more disposable income

-Anyone who has been snowed under by a large amount of payments due is well aware that they have little to no access to disposable income.
-Getting to the cashier’s desk and seeing merchants reject your credit card is soul crushing and embarrassing.
+Anyone who has been snowed under by a large number of payments due is well aware that they have little to no access to disposable income.
+Getting to the cashier’s desk and seeing merchants reject your credit card is soul-crushing and embarrassing.

 Households that get out of debt will be able to enjoy a whole lot more disposable income.
 This can allow you to begin building the life you want.